 Athletes of the Year

 The Athlete of the Year is a major award at AIS.
 It is awarded to the top male and female athlete at the middle and high school levels.
 This award recognizes the contributions by a student athlete over the course of the school year.
-The person who earns this distinction typically participated in multiple sport seasons, receiving recognition for excellence for various teams.
-Being a well-rounded athlete is no small accomplishment, and combining that athleticism, with being a team leader, showing good character and modelling sportsmanship helps set the Athlete of the Year apart from his/her peers for special recognition.
+The person who earns this distinction typically participated in multiple sports seasons, receiving recognition for excellence for various teams.
+Being a well-rounded athlete is no small accomplishment, and combining that athleticism, with being a team leader, showing good character and modeling sportsmanship helps set the Athlete of the Year apart from his/her peers for special recognition.

 Hyun-Jin Kang is a highly talented athlete who excelled in the three sports he participated in during the year: U20 boys volleyball, basketball and track and field.
 He was recognised as a co-captain and Most Valuable Player of the undefeated basketball championship winners this year.
 He has been a highly respected and outstanding member of the basketball team who has for the past three years won the gold medal in the playoff finals.
 He has had a great impact on the basketball court, scoring many great baskets and also leading and inspiring his teammates to victories throughout their flawless season.
 He was also co-captain of the track and field team and managed to bring home an individual gold medal in the shot putt at the track and field championships.